superlistapp/super_native_extensions/super_clipboard/README.md

     </application>
 </manifest>
 ```
-Be sure to replace `<your-package-name>` in the snipped with your actual package name.
+Be sure to replace `<your-package-name>` in the snippet with your actual package name.

 ## Usage